 PPS Signals.
 A subset of the electromagnetic signals originating from a satellite.
 The PPS signals consist of a Pseudorandom Noise (PRN) C/A-code with NAV data to support the PVT solution generation process on the GPS L1 frequency; a PRN P(Y)-code with identical NAV data to support the PVT solution generation process on the GPS L1 frequency; and a PRN P(Y)-code with identical NAV data to support the PVT solution generation process on the GPS L2 frequency.
+Depending on the particular satellite, PPS signals may also include M-code signals.

 Precise Positioning Service (PPS).
-The GPS broadcast signals based on the L1 P(Y)-codes, L1 C/A-codes, and L2 P(Y)-codes, as defined in the GPS ISs/ICDs, providing constellation performance to authorized users, as established in the PPS Performance Standard (PPS PS), in accordance with U.S. Government (USG) policy.
+The GPS broadcast signals based on the L1 P(Y)-codes, L1 C/A-codes, L2 P(Y)-codes, and optionally M-codes, as defined in the GPS ISs/ICDs, providing constellation performance to authorized users, as established in the PPS Performance Standard (PPS PS), in accordance with U.S. Government (USG) policy.